 - An ability to learn clear enunciations of texts.

-- A general knowledge and basic reading ability in music.
+- General knowledge of music and a basic reading ability in music.

-- Knowledge of the official structure of the Order of Mass.
+- Knowledge of the official structure of the Order of the Mass.